 - extending the term of the loan so you have longer to pay it off

 Short sales, deeds in lieu, and foreclosures affect your credit.
-With a short sale or deed in lieu agreement, you still might be able to qualify for a new mortgage in just two years.
-With a foreclosure, it’s seven years.
+With a short sale or deed in lieu agreement, you still might be able to qualify for a new mortgage in a few years.
+Because a foreclosure is likely to be reported for seven years, a foreclosure can have a greater impact on your ability to qualify for credit in the future than short sales or deeds in lieu.
 Sometimes it might not be clear to lenders looking at your credit report whether you had a short sale, deed in lieu, or foreclosure.
-That may keep or delay you from getting a new mortgage.
-If you negotiated a short sale of your home or a deed in lieu agreement, here’s how to reduce the chance of a problem:
+That may prevent or delay you from getting a new mortgage.
+If you negotiated a short sale of your home or a deed in lieu agreement, here’s how to lessen the chance of a problem:

-- Get a letter from your lender confirming that your loan closed in a short sale or a deed in lieu agreement, not a foreclosure.
-Send a copy of the letter to each of the nationwide credit bureaus: Equifax, Experian, Transunion.
-You also can use the letter if questions arise when you try to buy another home.
+- Get a letter from your servicer or lender confirming that your loan closed in a short sale or a deed in lieu agreement, not a foreclosure.
+Send a copy of the letter to each of the nationwide credit bureaus: Equifax, Experian, TransUnion.
+Use the letter if questions arise when you try to buy another home.

 - Order a copy of your credit report.
 Make sure the information is accurate.
 The law requires credit bureaus to give you a free copy of your credit report, at your request, once every 12 months.
 Visit AnnualCreditReport.com or call toll-free: 1-877-322-8228.
-Through December 2022, everyone in the U.S. can get a free credit report each week from all three national credit bureaus (Equifax, Experian, and TransUnion) at AnnualCreditReport.com.
+In addition, the three bureaus have permanently extended a program that lets you check your credit report from each once a week for free at AnnualCreditReport.com.
 Also, everyone in the U.S. can get six free credit reports per year through 2026 by visiting the Equifax website or by calling 1-866-349-5191.
 That’s in addition to the one free Equifax report (plus your Experian and TransUnion reports) you can get at AnnualCreditReport.com.
 If you find a mistake, contact the credit bureau and the business that supplied the information to correct the error.

 - When you’re ready to buy another home, get pre-approved.
 A pre-approval letter from a lender shows that you’re able to go through with buying a home.
 Pre-approval isn’t a final loan commitment.
 It means you met with a loan officer, they reviewed your credit report, and the lender believes you can qualify for a specific loan amount.

-If you’re having a hard time reaching or working with your loan servicer, talk to a certified housing counselor.
-To find free and legitimate help:
+If you’re having a hard time reaching or working with your loan servicer or lender, talk to a certified housing counselor.
+To find free and legitimate help

-- Call the local office of the U, S. Department of Housing and Urban Development or the housing authority in your state, city, or county for help in finding a legitimate housing counseling agency nearby.
+- Call the local office of the Department of Housing and Urban Development (HUD) or the housing authority in your state, city, or county for help in finding a legitimate housing counseling agency nearby.

-- If you have a mortgage through the Federal Housing Administration (FHA) or Veterans Administration (VA), contact them.
+- If you have a mortgage through the Federal Housing Administration (FHA) or the Department of Veterans Affairs (the VA), contact them directly.
 You may have other options instead of foreclosure available to you.
-Visit the joint site of the Consumer Financial Protection Bureau (CFPB), Federal Housing Finance Agency (FHFA), and S. Department of Housing and Urban Development (HUD).
-They’re working together to help homeowners and renters during the coronavirus pandemic and might have other options for you
+Visit consumerfinance.gov/housing, the federal government’s centralized resource for information from the Consumer Financial Protection Bureau (CFPB), FHA, HUD, and VA.
+They might have other options for you.

-- You don't have to pay any money until a company delivers the results you want.
+- Don't pay any money until a company delivers the results you want.
 That’s the law.
 In fact, it's illegal for a company to charge you a penny ahead of time.
-They cannot charge you until it’s given you
+A company can’t charge you until it’s given you

 - a document from your lender showing the changes to your loan if you decide to accept your lender's offer.
 And the company must clearly tell you the total fee it will charge you for its services.